This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 If the power to the circuit is turned off, there should be a pause of at least 10 seconds before it is reapplied.
 The pause is to allow capacitor C2 to discharge through R4 and D2.

-The stepper motor driver is ready to start operation as soon as the the initialization delay is complete.
+The 2008 version of the stepper motor driver is ready to start operation as soon as the the initialization delay is complete.

 |Qty.||Part #||DigiKey Part #||DigiKey Description|